Reviews You Can Rely On

 Worst2.52

-It sailed through all our slicing, dicing, and mincing tests with ease.
-Though it lacks some of the precision we found in other knives — particularly some of the pricier blades in our lineup — the Victorinox never failed to adequately slice through the skin of a ripe tomato.
+It sailed through all of the slicing, dicing, and mincing tests with ease.
+Though it lacks some of the precision of other knives — particularly some of the pricier blades in our lineup — the Victorinox never failed to adequately slice through the skin of a ripe tomato.

 Steel Properties and Construction Methods